Sexual Assault & Rape

 Have you experienced rape or sexual assault?

-The Topaz Centre is Nottinghams’ SARC, but you can find your nearest SARC here.
-You can see some of their timeframes that you have to collect forensic samples below.
+The Topaz Centre is a Nottinghamshire SARC.
+You can see some of the timeframes that you have to collect forensic samples below.

-The Topaz Centre in Nottingham offers compassionate 24-hour support to anyone who has experienced a rape.
+The Topaz Centre in Nottingham offers compassionate 24-hour support to anyone who has experienced a rape recently.
 It offers emotional and medical support even if you are unsure what happened or have no proof.
+They can also collect forensic evidence.
 Visit their website here.

 Call for FREE to get advice, or make an appointment at 0330 223 0099 (available 24/7).
 You can also email notts.sarc@nhs.net (monitored 9am – 5pm, Monday-Friday).